 For the current range of Ducati models, please visit the Ducati website

 We specialise in providing competitive insurance quotes for motorcycle owners.
-We work closely with a panel of eight insurers to make sure that you get the best policy to suit your requirements – whether you ride a Diavel or a Monster.
+We work with a panel of seven insurers to make sure that you get an insurance quote to suit your requirements – whether you ride a Diavel or a Monster.

-As part of your motorcycle insurance policy, we can arrange a number of additional benefits.
-These include cover when riding other motorcycles, 90-day European Union insurance as standard and RAC Breakdown cover for added peace of mind.
+As part of your motorcycle insurance policy, you receive a number of benefits.
+These include cover when riding other motorcycles, 90-day European Union insurance as standard and RAC Breakdown cover can be organised for added peace of mind.

 Whether you’re looking for comprehensive, third party fire and theft or third party-only cover for your Ducati motorcycle, you’ll want to know that you choose an insurer you can trust.